• CRIME BLOG

 0 Comments

-As you might have guessed by all my postings, I like Latin.
-It has many "qu" words: quoque, quemque, quemquam, quisquam, quid, quod, quotquot, quotiescumque, quattuor (four), and quinque (five), and more, making me euphoric, which derives from the Greek euphoros.
-Latin has the distinction of never changing, and you know I like that.
+It has many "qu" words: quoque, quemque, quemquam, quisquam, quid, quod, quotquot, quotiescumque, quattuor (four), and quinque (five), and more, and they make me euphoric, which derives from the Greek euphoros.
+Latin has the distinction of never changing.

 0 Comments